x-atlas-consortia/ubkg-docs/docs/index.md

 | [ubkg-neo4j](https://github.com/x-atlas-consortia/ubkg-neo4j) | UBKG neo4j                             | Tools to build and deploy a Docker container hosting a neo4j instance populated with a UBKG |
 | [ubkg-api](https://github.com/x-atlas-consortia/ubkg-api)     | UBKG API                               | REST API to query a UBKG instance                                                           |
 | [ubkg-docs](https://github.com/x-atlas-consortia/ubkg-docs)   | documentation                          | Source used to generate the content on this GitHub Docs site.                               |

+# Deployments
+A description of deployment options can be found [here](https://ubkg.docs.xconsortia.org/deployment/).